Last updated: January 13, 2025

 Once the sponsor is convinced and excited to partner with your event, you need to give them a way to move to the next steps.
 The contact details you collect are up to you, but you should get a contact name, company name, email, and website.
 You can also collect payment information right on the form.

-Lastly, include contact information for the prospective sponsors to send their booking form and ask any questions about surrounding your event, organization, and sponsorship.
+Lastly, include contact information for the prospective sponsors to send their booking form and ask any questions surrounding your event, organization, and sponsorship.

 Attract More Sponsors with Whova